 1. Digestion starts when you look at your food

 Your mouth starts salivating which is the first process of digestion.
 Weird right?
 Before you even put anything into your mouth you're already starting to digest it.
 Chewing is also a major part of the digestion process that gets overlooked and it is essential for breaking down carbs and fat.
 If you're feeling bloated after eating try slowing down, chewing for longer and taking a more mindful approach to eating your food.

 2. Your body isn’t absorbing nutrients

 You could be eating all the right things and still feeling pretty crappy.
 Why, you ask?
 Your body isn’t absorbing the nutrients you’re trying to give it.
 This is common when you’re experiencing leaky gut [read more about that here].
 If you have leaky gut or “intestinal permeability” your gut lining essentially has some holes that are allowing undigested foods, waste and bacteria to get into the bloodstream.
 Yikes!
 If undigested food particles are floating around in your bloodstream they definitely aren’t going towards nourishing your body and they’re actually causing an inflammatory response because your body thinks it’s a predator it needs to fight off.
 This causes a lot of problems and a lot of annoying symptoms.
-For your body to be able to absorb the nutrients you’re trying to give it you need to heal your gut - I teach exactly how to do this in my Gut Calm Blueprint membership program [coming soon] get on the waitlist here!
+For your body to be able to absorb the nutrients you’re trying to give it you need to heal your gut - I teach exactly how to do this inside the Gut Calm Blueprint online membership!
+Learn more about it HERE.